THE ESSENTIAL

 According to the results, the death of a spouse is associated with poor mental health.
 However, scientists found that people whose spouse died from Covid-19 had a higher risk of suffering from depression and loneliness than adults whose spouse died just before the outbreak began.

 “Millions of widowers face extreme mental health risks,” can we read in the study.
-According to the authors, this reinforces concerns about the lasting impacts of the pandemic even on the health of people who have not been infected with the virus.
+According to the authors, this reinforces concerns regarding the lasting impacts of the pandemic even on the health of people who have not been infected with the virus.

 <!–